The Burning Girls (novel)

-The Burning Girls is the fourth horror novel by British author C. J. Tudor.
+The Burning Girls is a 2021 horror novel by British author C. J. Tudor.
 It was published in 2021 by Michael Joseph.
-It was adapted as a TV series in 2023.

-Rev. Jack Brooks moves into a new parish with her teenage daughter Flo to face a series of disturbing events, and a gruesome local legend that seems linked with the murder of two teenage girls 30 years previously.
+The novel follows Jack Brooks, a reverend who moves into a new parish with her teenage daughter Flo to face a series of disturbing events, and a gruesome local legend that seems linked with the murder of two teenage girls 30 years previously.

+It was adapted as a limited six-part series for Paramount+ in 2023.

 Background

 Tudor has stated in interview that her inspiration for the book came from seeing a small, whitewashed chapel on the outskirts of a village in East Sussex.
-She researched the history of the area and found that during Queen Mary's purge of the Protestants, 17 people had been martyred there.
+She researched the history of the area and found that during Queen Mary I's purge of the Protestants, 17 people had been martyred there.
 Locals still celebrated this anniversary by burning effigies.
 From this story came The Burning Girls, which is also influenced, the author has said, by The Wicker Man.

-Style

-The novel is written from several viewpoints, including Jack's first-person narrative, alternating with third-person accounts from multiple perspectives.
-Much of the narrative is in the present tense.